On November 8th, 2022,

 Taking your mask off

-Currently you are required to wear a mask when indoors and on public transport.
-Once outside you can take your mask off unless you are talking in close proximity to others.
-You are also allowed to take your mask off to eat and to bathe in onsen hot-springs, although in these situations you should limit how much you talk while your mask is off.
+Currently, you are required to wear a mask when indoors and on public transport.
+Once outside you can take your mask off unless you are talking close to others.
+You are also allowed to take your mask off to eat and to bathe in onsen hot springs, although in these situations you should limit how much you talk while your mask is off.

-A local tour operator like Adventure Hokkaido is best placed to help you through the bureaucracy, we speak the language and can support you both in planning and once you are here.
+A local tour operator like Adventure Hokkaido is best placed to help you plan your dream trip to Hokkaido, we speak the language and can support you both in planning and once you are here.